adelekuzmiakova/fullstack/nodejs-nvm/installing-node-with-nvm.md

 Ready?
 Let’s jump in.

-To check whether you already have Node installed, open new _Terminal_ window and type:
+To check whether you already have Node installed, open new _terminal_ window and type:

 ```
 node -v